Hi lovely people! Today, I’m going to be continuing the series, 9 things to consider when choosing a spouse.

 Although feelings are important, you must consider also consider these things: His/her relationship with Jesus, the Peace in your heart, Attraction, Your relationship with each other, His/her relationship with others, Emotions, Words, Character and Background/culture.

-The word and the wisdom of God helps us to see beyond what our eyes and our feelings can see or perceive.
+The word and the wisdom of God help us to see beyond what our eyes and our feelings can see or perceive.

 By comparing a person’s actions with the word of God, we are able to know the true ‘spirit’ of a person.
 “Beloved, do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world (1 John 4:1).”